top of page

 Who Really Deserved the Grammy?

-"Songs in A Minor" is in the National Recording Registry, the highest acknowledgment an album can receive.
-Some even consider it her best album (though others might disagree).
+Songs in A Minor has been inducted into the National Recording Registry—one of the highest honors an album can receive.
+Some even consider it her best work (though that’s up for debate).

 bottom of page